Warsaw Ghetto: Treblinka deportations

 Approximately 100,000 ghetto inmates had already died of hunger-related diseases and starvation before the mass deportations started in the summer of 1942.
 Earlier that year, during the Wannsee Conference near Berlin, the Final Solution was set in motion.
 It was a secretive plan to mass-murder Jewish inhabitants of the General Government.
 The techniques used to deceive victims were based upon experience gained at the Chełmno extermination camp (Kulmhof).
 The ghettoised Jews were rounded up, street by street, under the guise of "resettlement", and marched to the Umschlagplatz holding area.
 From there, they were sent aboard Holocaust trains to the Treblinka death camp, built in a forest 50 mi northeast of Warsaw.
-The operation was headed by the German Resettlement Commissioner, SS-Sturmbannführer Hermann Höfle, on behalf of Sammern-Frankenegg.
-Upon learning of this plan, Adam Czerniaków, leader of the Judenrat Council committed suicide.
+The operation was headed by the German Resettlement Commissioner, SS-Sturmbannführer Hermann Höfle, on behalf of SS-Oberführer Ferdinand von Sammern-Frankenegg, the acting SS and police leader of the Warsaw District.
+Upon learning of this plan, Adam Czerniaków, leader of the Judenrat Council, killed himself.
 He was replaced by Marek Lichtenbaum, tasked with managing roundups with the aid of Jewish Ghetto Police.
 No-one was informed about the real state of affairs.

 The extermination of Jews by means of poisonous gases was carried out at Treblinka II under the auspices of Operation Reinhard, which also included Bełżec, Majdanek, and Sobibór death camps.
 About 254,000 Warsaw Ghetto inmates (or at least 300,000 by different accounts) were sent to Treblinka during the Grossaktion Warschau, and murdered there between Tisha B'Av (July 23) and Yom Kippur (September 21) of 1942.
 The ratio between Jews killed on the spot by Orpo and Sipo during roundups, and those deported was approximately 2 percent.